 Recognising the fact that behavioural biases lead individuals to discount the future too heavily, and thus make inadequate savings for retirement, many countries - Australia included - mandate compulsory long term pension savings (superannuation) out of employee incomes and provide tax incentives for such savings.
 This can, itself, generate other FCP concerns.
 In Australia, for example, when individuals reach retirement age and can access accumulated savings, they may lack sufficient expertise to manage those funds and, potentially be prey to unscrupulous counterparties.
 This was the case in Australia involving the "Storm Financial" advice scandal, where retirees were induced to use retirement savings (often augmented by funds from remortgaging their home) as the investor's equity in highly levered margin lending arrangements.
 When the stock market collapsed in 2007-8, substantial losses and hardship resulted.
-As another example, Self Managed Superannuation Funds (where individuals manage investment of their own retirement savings) have grown significantly in Australia, potentially exposing such individuals to sellers of unsuitable investment products.
-(A recent example of the problems which can arise has been the UK case of sales of "mini-bonds" (small denomination bonds of corporate issuers) to ISA's (Individual Retirement Savings Accounts) where investors may not be aware of the credit risk and are not adequately diversidied.
+As another example, Self Managed Superannuation Funds (where individuals manage investment of their own retirement savings) have grown significantly in Australia, potentially exposing such individuals to sellers of unsuitable investment products, or fraud (as occurred in the Trio scandal).

-25.7 Challenges in the Design of FCP Policies
+Challenges in the Design of FCP Policies

 Financial regulators face three main challenges in designing appropriate protection regimes for consumers of financial products and services such as savings and investment products, borrowings, payments services, insurance, and financial advice.
 One is the potential for "moral hazard", where government guarantees and support reduce consumer incentives for assessing and taking responsibility for risks.
-A second is identifying an appropriate perimeter within which additional protection beyond that afforded by the normal "rule of law" may be warranted.
+A second is identifying an appropriate prudential perimeter within which additional protection beyond that afforded elsewhere may be warranted.
 The third is understanding the determinants of consumer behaviour such that legislation and regulation can be fashioned appropriately to lead to desired outcomes.

-More generally, policy involves both ex ante (prevention) and ex post (redress) aspects.
-They are interrelated via the role of deterrence.
+More generally, policy involves both ex ante (prevention) and ex post (redress for loss or wrongdoing) aspects.
+They are inter-related via the role of deterrence.
 In general, the likelihood of undesirable practices occurring will depend on: the probability of exposure and punishment, which in turn depends upon individual access to courts, regulator mandate and resources, and "gatekeepers" (such as accountants, auditors, trustees, custodians, advisers) as well as the size of potential punishment (fines, licensing restrictions, reputation effects).